 The “Minutes” are the official record of the Council’s actions.
 Because these must be approved by the Council, they generally run a month behind.
 However, you can obtain “unofficial” minutes by subscribing to an e-mail version or viewing online.
 Residents are encouraged to attend meetings and can participate in discussions on issues which interest them.

 The City has about 250 ordinances on a variety of subjects.
 You are invited to visit City Hall at any time and read the entire content of any ordinance, or search and read the ordinances online.
 At your request, we can also make copies of ordinances for a small photocopying charge.

 A few of the specifics of some of our ordinances are:

 - You cannot have an above-ground pool in the City.
-Wading pools no deeper than one foot nor greater than eight feet in diameter are not considered above-ground pools.
+Wading pools no deeper than one foot or less than eight feet in diameter are not considered above-ground pools.

 - Swimming pools must be surrounded by a fence.

 - You cannot have a satellite dish more than 39.7 inches in diameter.
 Dishes may only be in back or side yards and screened from “public view.”

 - You cannot have a chain-link fence in the City.
 You cannot have any fence in the front yard.